 Carthage is a very small city located in the state of Illinois.
 With a population of 2,545 people and two constituent neighborhoods, Carthage is the 442nd largest community in Illinois.
 Much of the housing stock in Carthage was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Carthage is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Carthage isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Carthage are a mix of both white- and blue-collar jobs.
 Overall, Carthage is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Carthage who work in office and administrative support (12.97%), healthcare (9.19%), and sales jobs (7.73%).
+There are especially a lot of people living in Carthage who work in office and administrative support (15.32%), healthcare (7.44%), and sales jobs (7.09%).

 The people who call Carthage home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Carthage residents report their race to be White, followed by Asian.
 Important ancestries of people in Carthage include English, Irish, Scots-Irish, and European.

 The most common language spoken in Carthage is English.
-Other important languages spoken here include Spanish and West Germanic languages.
+Other important languages spoken here include Spanish and German.